Midnight, August 25. Main gates open in one minute. Art-cars entertain thousand of Burners with dance music and a light show.

 Hey, Donald!
 Over here!

 World’s largest art-car.
-Highways were closed and major roads diverted so that this monster could be transported to Burning Man (max 10mph).
+Highways were closed and traffic diverted so that this monster could be transported to Burning Man.
 And all for a mere eight days of playa action.

 UFO hovers of the playa, cleverly disguised as a giant smoke ring.
 Source: BRC Advertiser, Sept 3 1958.